dangpongwu/interface-analyzer/README.md

 ### Usage

-Use the `analyzeInterface` function to process your rgrid data:
+Use the `analyzeInterface` function to process rgrid data in `example`:

 ```matlab

 [meanCurvature, stdCurvature, interfaceArea] = analyzeInterface('SG.rgrid', 'imds_face', 'imds_coord', 'imds_curv', 'imds_gauss')

 ```
+SG.rgrid : A field representing monomer density across a regular grid, calculated using Polymer Self-Consistent Field (PSCF) theory.
+imds_face: Connectivity data for a triangulated mesh, showing how vertices are grouped to form triangles.
+imds_coord: The coordinates of the vertices in the triangulated mesh.
+imds_curv: Mean curvature values calculated at each vertex of the mesh.
+imds_gauss: Gaussian curvature values calculated at each vertex of the mesh.

 ### Relevant Work